 Good & bad signatures

-So, in this article we will talk only about the covers i.e. signatures.
-There are many kinds — good and bad.
-I can’t discuss them all.
+In this article, we will talk only about the covers i.e. signatures.
+There are many kinds — both good and bad.
+Unfortunately, I can’t discuss them all.
 Here, I will tell you about five kinds of signatures you must avoid.
-I will also tell you why and how to change your signature.
 If you find yours similar to any of them, change it immediately.

-But before that, a few more words on signature analysis.
-Many of us chose our signatures when we were around 15 years of age.
-We liked a combination of strokes and decided that this is how our signatures should be; this is how we should appear to the world.
-All that is fine.
-No problem here.
 But would you disagree that as a teenager, our needs and responsibilities were different from what we have as an adult?
 We had fewer responsibilities and a certain attitude towards life and the world around us.
-As a grown-up person, we now have many more responsibilities and at times we need a great deal of attitude adjustment to survive.
+As a grown-up person, one now has many more responsibilities and at times one needs a great deal of attitude adjustment to survive.

 Why you should change your signature